MicrosoftDocs/sdk-api/sdk-api-src/content/directml/ns-directml-dml_element_wise_modulus_floor_operator_desc.md

 f(a, b) = a - (b * floor(a / b))
 ```

-This operator supports in-place execution, meaning that *OutputTensor* is permitted to alias one of the the input tensors during binding.
+This operator supports in-place execution, meaning that *OutputTensor* is permitted to alias one of the input tensors during binding.

 ## -struct-fields